pol-is/polis-documentation/data/Export.md

 Additionally, for every comment in the conversation, there is a column with that comment's ID as the column name.
 For a given participant row and comment column, the entry in this table represents the vote that participant gave on that column.
-[@mike: Dear lord, is it too late to fix this?]
-A vote of -1 represents agree [should be disagree], a vote of 1 represents disagree, and a vote of 0 represents a pass.
+A vote of 1 represents agree, a vote of -1 represents disagree, and a vote of 0 represents a pass.
 If a participant did not vote or pass on the given comment, the corresponding entry is blank.

 In the future, we may add a column indicating whether the participant was included as "In conversation" or not (as described above).